stack-guru/stack-guru/README.md

 # <p align="center"><img src="https://readme-typing-svg.herokuapp.com/?lines=Web%20and%20Mobile%20Developer;Correct%20Logic%20and%20high%20Creativety;High%20Coding%20level%20and%20Clean%20Code;Always%20learning%20new%20tech&font=Lobster&center=true&width=650&height=120&color=0194DD&vCenter=true&size=36"></p>
-I'm a professional web developer.
+<h2>I'm a professional web developer.</h2>
-As a full-stack developer, I started programming when I was 10 at code school and have already done many projects and built many websites.
+<h4>As a full-stack developer, I started programming when I was 10 at code school and have already done many projects and built many websites.
 I respect all reviews and criticisms about my work and I spend the most effort on providing the best result.
 I 💖love all my creations even if they're small and inconspicuous.
 So I give my whole heart and soul to them.
 Also, I can do enough work on platforms like Git, Jira, Slack and, bitbucket.
 I'm always ready for you.
-So contact me if you think I am compatible enough for your project.
+So contact me if you think I am compatible enough for your project.</h4>
 <p align="center"><img src="https://github-profile-trophy.vercel.app/?username=prodev-web&theme=outrun&column=7"></p>

 <p align=left>